As for the saints who are in the land, they are the excellent ones in whom is all my delight.

 My best saint-friends are those who don’t ignore my pain or minimize my trials.
 And they seldom solve my problems.
 In fact, I wouldn’t call any friend, even my husband, my rock.

 But they do point me to the rock that is higher than I. That is what the best saint-friends do.

 Those nearest him are nearest one another.

-Believers like this are closer to us in our thoughts and affections than even our non-believing families.
+It’s no wonder, then, that believers like this are closer to us in than even our non-believing families.
 That’s the oneness of the body of Christ.
 That’s the intimate, eternal relationship that we have with the saints.